mymth/vanillajs-datepicker/docs/options.md

 CSS class for `<button>` elements. (view switch, prev/next buttons, clear and today buttons)

+> This option should be changed to match the button element class of the CSS framework. (e.g. 'btn' for Bootstrap)
+>
 > For constructor only.
 Cannot be used with `setOptions()`.

 #### calendarWeeks